NoRi-230401/tiny-usbKeyboard-Cardputer/README.md

 ### 4.3.
 Combinations with Fn Key

-By pressing the `Fn` key along with the following keys, specific HID codes are sent.
+-   By pressing the `Fn` key along with the following keys, specific HID codes are sent.
+-   Some of the keys have orange printing on the upper of them, and some are newly assigned keys.

 | Fn + Key  | Function         | HID Code       |
 | :-------- | :--------------- | :------------- |